danrobinson94/Gordle/README.md

 Wordle clone in GoLang

-Type "go run main.go" in the termain to start the app.
+Type "go run main.go" in the terminal to start the app.

 On startup, the game selects a random five letter word from its dictionary.
 User will have 6 tries to guess this word.